liflab/beepbeep-3-palettes/Readme.md

 ----------------

-BeepBeep 3 was written by [Sylvain Hallé](https://leduotang.ca/sylvain), Full Professor at Université du Québec à Chicoutimi, Canada.
+BeepBeep 3 was written by [Sylvain Hallé](https://leduotang.ca/sylvain), full professor at Université du Québec à Chicoutimi, Canada.
 Part of this work has been funded by the Canada Research Chair in Software Specification, Testing and Verification and the [Natural Sciences and Engineering Research Council